 - The Casper should ship to your house more quickly, because the Emma is made in Europe.

-- The Emma costs less than the Casper, even after incorporating all possible discounts.
+- The Emma is a cheaper mattress than the Casper, even after incorporating all possible discounts.

 - The Casper features an extra transition layer that is not found in the Emma.